 - 1. In the navigation area, expand Systems Management > Servers. - 2.
 Select the managed system in which you are exchanging a part. - 3.
 In the Tasks area, expand Serviceability > Hardware > Exchange FRU. - 4.
-Select the system or enclosure from which you want to exchange the part. - 5.
-In the Replace Hardware Replace FRU, Select FRU Type window, select the type of part you will exchange from the menu, and click Next - 6.
-From the list, select the location code of the part you will exchange, and click Add. - 7.
+Select the system or enclosure from which you want to exchange the part.

+- 5. In the Replace Hardware Replace FRU, Select FRU Type window, select the type of part that you will exchange from the menu, and click Next. - 6.
+Select the location code of the part that you will exchange, and click Add. - 7.
 After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to exchange the part.